eDIGEST

 Methods:

-The EDIGEST study is a multi-centre case-control study with a sample size of 300 participants, divided equally between the HNSCC, OAC/OSCC, and non-cancer control group.
+The eDIGEST study is a multi-centre case-control study with a sample size of 300 participants, divided equally between the HNSCC, OAC/OSCC, and non-cancer control group.
 Breath samples are collected using standardised procedures and are transported using thermal desorption (TD) tubes to the Imperial College London VOC Laboratory.
 The breath samples will be analysed using mid-polar, polar, and two-dimensional gas chromatography-time of flight mass-chromatography (GC-MS-TOF) for VOC detection.
 Collection of the non-breath bio-samples has completed recruitment.

 Contact